M3wP/Monopoly/C64/readme.md

   haven't succeeded.
 I will now endeavour to debug if and when it occurs in my testing.
 From what I have been able to see, it seems that the IRQ has not been acknowledged correctly when this occurs?
-* If the game is launched in a non-default memory configuration (the VIC-II screen and charrom locations), it won't attempt to normalise the condition.
-The game will be unplayable.
-I should normalise the system configuration in the bootstrap.
 * SFX often get lost and "music" breaks up because of the limited number of channels (two) available to play sounds on.
 The third voice is used for random number generation.
 Even though it is a more